Episodes

 This podcast will focus ten, ten minute episodes on different animals and their amazing characteristics.
 Please join me on this extraordinary journey, you won’t regret it.

-This episode continues the coelacanth and their anatomy is the second thing I like about this ancient animal.
+This episode continues echidnas and the fifth thing I like about this monotreme is how they defend themselves.

 If you're enjoying this podcast please recommend me to friends and family and take a moment to give me a rating on whatever platform your listening.
 It will help me reach more listeners and give the animals I talk about an even better chance at change.

-Join me next week for another episode about the coelacanth.
+Join me next week for another episode about echidnas.

 (Piano Music plays)